Invest in your audience by creating customer avatars.

 I invest a lot of time into my audience and my clients.
 I create content that I give away for the cost of your time and occasionally your email address.
 It doesn’t cost me any money, but it does take quite a bit of time to develop, create and then distribute it.
-One thing I have to admit I’ve neglected are my customer avatars.
-I guess I feel like I have a pretty good idea of who my clients are (business owners, duh).
+One thing I have to admit I’ve neglected in the past are my customer avatars.
+Like you, I guess I feel like I have a pretty good idea of who my clients are (business owners, duh).

 - An accurate representation of who your ideal customer is

 - A clear idea of what problems you help them solve